 scripts=read permission, you will not be able to edit the resources.

-You can view the resources of a Script by double-clicking on the line associated with this Script.
+You can view the resources of a script by double-clicking on the related line on the table displaying the results.

 On the left, you have the list of resources and on the right the code editor.

 A resource consists of a name, a type (Groovy, XML, HTML, XSLT, TEXT, TypeScript) and a content.
 By clicking on a resource’s name, you display the content in the code editor.

 To run a Script, you need to have the